4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 > A computed attribute can use the value of other computed attribute(s).
 Las llamadas recursivas generan errores.

 The *getter* function defines the data type of the computed attribute thanks to the *$result* parameter.
-The following resulting types are allowed:
+Se permiten los siguientes tipos resultantes:

 - Scalar (text, boolean, date, time, number)
 - Objeto
 - Imagen
 - BLOB
 - Entity (i.e. cs.EmployeeEntity)
-- Entity selection (i.e. cs.EmployeeSelection)
+- Entity selection (p.e. cs.EmployeeeSelection)

 The *$event* parameter contains the following properties: